A Geometry-based Stochastic Wireless Channel Model using Channel Images: Data recovering process

 \section{Data recovering process}

 We confirmed that within $10$ epochs of training, the channel images generated from the model become similar to the original.
-After the train, the output matrices $\Tilde{\boldsymbol{D}}_{\rm image} \in \boldsymbol{R}^{64 \times 50}$ of WGAN-GP are processed reversely following all the steps described in Section \ref{sec:data_processing}.
+After the train, the output matrices $\Tilde{\boldsymbol{D}}_{\rm image} \in \boldsymbol{R}^{64 \times 50}$ from WGAN-GP are processed, reversely following all the steps described in Section \ref{sec:data_processing}.

-First, the size of the output matrices should be decreased using a suitable sampling method: $\Tilde{\boldsymbol{D}}_{\rm image} \in \boldsymbol{R}^{64 \times 50} \rightarrow$ $\Tilde{\boldsymbol{D}} \in \boldsymbol{R}^{8 \times 25}$.
-After reducing the size of the model output, all data are recovered by the \emph{reverse} Min-Max scaling.
-In particular, to recover pathloss and delay values, FSPL and minimum delay values calculated using Eqs.~\ref{eq:los_pl} and ~\ref{eq:dly} are added to pathloss and delay values after reverse Min-Max scaling.
-To determine the state of the link, we take the average in the last row of the output matrix $\Tilde{\boldsymbol{D}}$.
-If the average value is positive, the link state is LOS and, otherwise, NLOS.

-Once a link state is determined as LOS, all channel parameters corresponding to the first arrival path are deterministic.
-Thus, when the link state value from $\Tilde{\boldsymbol{D}}$ indicates the LOS state, the first column of the data matrix $\Tilde{\boldsymbol{D}}$ is replaced with the channel parameters calculated by Eqs.~\ref{eq:los_pl}-~\ref{eq:los_ps} using the transmitter and receiver coordinates.
-Finally, virtual paths are discerned and removed when pathloss values are larger than the outage value $\SI{180}{dB}$.
+\begin{itemize} \item First, the size of the output matrices should be decreased using a suitable sampling method: $\Tilde{\boldsymbol{D}}_{\rm image} \in \boldsymbol{R}^{64 \times 50} \rightarrow$ $\Tilde{\boldsymbol{D}} \in \boldsymbol{R}^{8 \times 25}$. \item After reducing the size of the model output, all data are recovered by the \emph{reverse} Min-Max scaling.
+In particular, to recover pathloss and delay values, FSPL and minimum delay values calculated using Eqs.~\ref{eq:los_pl} and ~\ref{eq:dly} are added to pathloss and delay values after reverse Min-Max scaling. \item To determine the state of the link, we take the average in the last row of the output matrix $\Tilde{\boldsymbol{D}}$.
+If the average value is positive, the link state is LOS and, otherwise, NLOS. \item Once a link state is determined as LOS, all channel parameters corresponding to the first arrival path are deterministic.
+Thus, when the link state value from $\Tilde{\boldsymbol{D}}$ indicates the LOS state, the first column of the data matrix $\Tilde{\boldsymbol{D}}$ is replaced with the channel parameters calculated by Eqs.~\ref{eq:los_pl}-~\ref{eq:los_ps} using the TX and RX coordinates. \item Finally, virtual paths are discerned and removed when pathloss values are larger than the outage value ($\SI{180}{dB}$).